BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 We added `observe layer7` to the `default-server` in our HAProxy backends.
 It allows to remove from load balancing a server that returns an HTTP error code (50x).

-We also added the `retry` and `redispatch` options, which allows to retry a request sent to an unhealthy server on a healthy server.
-It's not optimal for the cache, but the important thing is that a client's request is successfully answered.
+We also added the `retry` and `redispatch` options, which allow to retry a request sent to an unhealthy server on a healthy server.
+It's not optimal for the cache, but what matters is that a client's request is successfully answered.

 We observed that with throttled bandwidth, the connection time from HAProxy to a USP server increases dramatically.
 So we’ve also reduced `timeout connect` to 20 milliseconds.